How to calculate sell-through rate & improve it if it’s too low

 There is no magic number when it comes to STR.

-The right STR for your business will depend on a number of factors, including the type of product you sell, your target market, and your business model.
+The right STR for your business will depend on a number of factors.
+For example, the type of product you sell, your target market, and your business model.

 For example, if you sell high-end products that have a long shelf life (like designer handbags), you might be able to get away with a lower STR.